wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 19. Create one image for each step in the process.
 On my Mac I press command+shift+3.

-   brew cask install ImageOptim
+    <pre>brew cask install ImageOptim</pre>

     By default, the Mac stores png files on the Desktop.

     The default file name is "Screenshot..."

     PROTIP: Capture screens in the sequence to be revealed on the video so the file name's time and date can be used to keep the sequence for you.

     It would be nice to capture images in 1920x1080 pixels for 1080p resolution.
     I could use SnagIt for that, but haven't tried it because I fear that I have to reset the position of the capture with every image.

 0. Use Finder to copy all the screenshot files from Desktop into the Camtasia project folder.
 0. Drag from Finder and drop files into the Camtasia Media Bin.
 0. Shut down other programs running, if you can to conserve RAM for Camtasia's use.

     ### In Camtasia:

 0. Click the list icon and then click the Name heading to sort the elements by date.
 0. Add captions to the audio track.

     This provides the exact time location when I say certain words I say so I can display a specific image to appear slightly before I say each specific word.

 0. Position the visual to precisely reveal each graphic element to match the narration sound.